Nuggets–Timberwolves rivalry: 2020s: Rivalry intensifies

 The Nuggets began the 2023 season as the defending champions, while the Timberwolves rebounded from a disappointing previous season and emerged as stronger contenders.
 Throughout the season, these two teams, along with the Oklahoma City Thunder, battled for the Northwest divisional title.
 In the final game of the season, all three teams had identical records and were in contention for the Northwest division title.
 The Thunder and Nuggets emerged victorious in their games, while the Timberwolves suffered a defeat.
 As a result of tiebreakers, the Thunder claimed the division title, with the Nuggets and Timberwolves securing the 2nd and 3rd seeds, respectively.
 In the 2024 playoffs, the Timberwolves achieved their first-ever franchise sweep, and their first playoff series win in 20 years by defeating the Phoenix Suns, while the Nuggets emerged victorious over the Los Angeles Lakers.
 This paved the way for an exciting playoff series between the two teams in the Semifinals.

+On Christmas Day 2025, the Nuggets defeated the Timberwolves 142–138 in overtime.
+The Nuggets held a 15-point lead late in the fourth quarter before the Timberwolves came back to tie the game at 115–115.
+In the overtime, Nuggets big man Nikola Jokić scored an NBA-record 18 points, finishing with a 56-point triple-double to lead Denver to the win.